-Stiff-tailed Ducks
+Stiff-tailed Duck

-The stiff-tailed ducks are part of the Oxyurinae subfamily of ducks.
+The Stiff-tailed ducks are part of the Oxyurinae subfamily of ducks.

 Description